 Berrys Bay Community and Stakeholder Working Group (CSW Group)

-The NSW Government called upon community members to apply to be part of the Berrys Bay Community and Stakeholder Working Group, alongside representatives from the NSW Government and North Sydney Council (CSW Group).
+The NSW Government is committed to revitalising and returning Berrys Bays to the local community.
+It therefore called upon community members to apply to be part of the Berrys Bay Community and Stakeholder Working Group, alongside representatives from the NSW Government and North Sydney Council (CSW Group).

 Community and Stakeholder Working Group Members

 The community members of the group were selected through a formal Expressions of Interest process.

 Iain Bartholomew, Waverton resident